Our Research Focus

 Bilingual Mental Lexicon Research

 This research examines how the words and grammars of speakers of more than language interact.
-We are currently recruiting participants for multiple exciting studies on the Bilingual Mental Lexicon! are currently recruiting for studies on this topic.
+We are currently recruiting participants for multiple exciting studies on the Bilingual Mental Lexicon!
 See our "Participate" page to see if you qualify.

 Grammatical Acquisition Research

 This research examines how people learn the words and grammars of languages that are new to them.
 We are currently recruiting for studies on this topic.
 Help us understand language acquisition and the brain by participating in a study!

 This research examines how words and grammars are affected when individuals have a stroke.
 We are not currently recruiting for studies on this topic, but will be soon!
 For more information on our Aphasia research or to participate in a study, see our "Participate" page.